stormpath/stormpath-documentation/source/reference.rst

     - The URL to redirect to after the user has authenticated.
 Currently only used for the Google providers.

   * - ``agent``
-    - String (Link)
+    - Link
     - N/A
     - A link to the Provider's Agent.
 Currently only used for LDAP providers.
 For more information see :ref:`below <ref-ldap-agent>`.

   * - ``ssoLoginUrl``
     - String
     - N/A
     - The URL for the IdP's SSO URL.
+For more information see :ref:`saml-configuration`.

   * - ``ssoLogoutUrl``
     - String
     - N/A
     - The URL for the IdP's SSO logout endpoint.
+For more information see :ref:`saml-configuration`.

-  * - ``x509SigningCert``
+  * - ``x509SigningCertValue``
     - Link
     - N/A
-    - The public key used to sign SAML messages.
+    - The public key from the SAML Identity Provider used to sign the assertions that are returned to Stormpath.
+For more information see :ref:`saml-configuration`.

   * - ``requestSignatureAlgorithm``
     - String
     - ``RSA-SHA256`` (Default), ``RSA-SHA1``
-    - The algorithm used to sign the SAML Assertions.
+    - The algorithm used by the SAML Identity Provider to sign SAML assertions that are returned to Stormpath.
+For more information see :ref:`saml-configuration`.

   * - ``attributeStatementMappingRules``
     - Object
     - N/A
     - This object contains the rules that map SAML assertions to Stormpath resource attributes.

   * - ``serviceProviderMetadata``
     - Object